Mirror symmetry and rigid structures of generalized K3 surfaces: Generalized K3 surfaces

 \end{Def}

-The special appeal of generalized CY manifolds resides in the fact that they embrace complex and symplectic structures on an equal footing.
-There are two fundamental CY structures: \begin{enumerate} \item A symplectic structure $\omega$ on $M$ induces a generalized CY structure
+The special appeal of generalized Calabi--Yau structures resides in the fact that they embrace complex and symplectic structures on an equal footing.
+There are two fundamental Calabi--Yau structures: \begin{enumerate} \item A symplectic structure $\omega$ on $M$ induces a generalized Calabi--Yau structure